Nickel And Its Alloys

 Nickel is a versatile element and will alloy with most metals.
+Nickel alloys are alloys with nickel as principal element.
 Complete solid solubility exists between nickel and copper.
 Wide solubility ranges between iron, chromium, and nickel make possible many alloy combinations.
+Its high versatility, combined with its outstanding heat and corrosion resistance has led to its use in a diverse range of applications; such as Aircraft gas turbines, steam turbines in power plants and its extensive use in the energy and nuclear power markets.

 Applications and Characteristics of Nickel Alloys